 Too often, the federal government has responded to budget pressures by simply shifting costs and exporting deficits to the states.
 The federal government should resist accomplishing national goals through unfunded mandates on state and local governments.

 NCSL believes that the federal government must:

-NCSL believes the devolution of certain federal responsibilities to the states should constitute a serious attempt at restoring balance to the state-federal partnership.
+NCSL believes the federal government should maintain its guaranteed financial commitment to federal-state programs.
+Any devolution of federal responsibilities to the states should constitute a serious attempt at restoring balance to the state-federal partnership and not result in any reduction of the federal financial commitment to affected programs either in the short or long run.
 To that end, NCSL has developed a set of principles for any new block grant the federal government considers.
 Because state legislatures are the bodies that are most involved in the decision-making process with regard to program delivery in the states, we urge Congress and the administration to adhere to the following principles when constructing any new block grant plan or revising any existing block grant program:

 - Funding levels for block grants must be adequate to finance mandated programs long-term and to respond to economic changes through countercyclical assistance.